 Introduction to Seton's RN Residency for graduate and newly licensed registered nurses

-This multistage program provides long-term support utilizing best practice strategies to address the transition into the work place for newly licensed nurses.
-A network of senior nurses who act as coaches, preceptors, and facilitators support the RN Resident transition into a nursing professional in a faith–based, not–for–profit health care organization that provides person–centric care.
+This comprehensive, integrated program provides long-term support utilizing best practice strategies to address the transition from preparation to practice.
+A network of experienced nurses serve as coaches, preceptors, and facilitators supporting the RN resident’s transition into the nursing profession and a faith–based, not–for–profit health care organization that provides person–centric care.

-Seton's RN Residency includes instructor-led courses with interactive learning strategies to build skills in:
+The Seton RN Residency includes educator led seminars, guarded preceptor time, and specialty orientation using interactive learning strategies which build skills in:

 - Professional development